Gathering at MIT seeks to inspire & enable community action

 - Ethan Zuckerman, Director, Center for Civic Media, MIT Media Lab

 Looking forward to connecting with everyone here.
-Not sure how much live-tweeting there’ll be, beginning late this afternoon and ending late Friday afternoon, but here’s the hashtag: #tech4engageJD Lasica works with nonprofits, social change organizations and businesses on social media strategies.
-See his profile, visit his business blog, contact JD or follow him on Twitter or Google Plus.
+Not sure how much live-tweeting there’ll be, beginning late this afternoon and ending late Friday afternoon, but here’s the hashtag: #tech4engageJD Lasica, founder and former editor of Socialbrite, is co-founder of Cruiseable.
+Contact JD or follow him on Twitter or Google Plus.

 This work is licensed under a Creative Commons Attribution 3.0 Unported.